jezberg/jezberg.github.io/_travellogs/2024-01-10_skirmish-with-anastrasya.md

 layout: post
 title: Skirmish with Anastrasya
 date: 2024-01-10
-summary: The party fights Anastrasya in the Church in order to save Ireena
+summary: The party fights Anastrasya in the church in order to save Ireena
 giscus_comments: true
 ---